wyrzyk/java-api-design-checklist/CHECKLIST.md

 #### Rationale:

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/).
+[Simplicity].
 [Java serialization](http://java.sun.com/developer/technicalArticles/Programming/serialization/) is useful for persisting class instances or transferring them across process and class loader boundaries using Java RMI.
 From the [perspective of the caller](https://theamiableapi.com/2011/08/29/considering-the-perspective-of-the-caller/), there are no disadvantages of implementing [java.io.Serializable](http://download.oracle.com/javase/6/docs/api/java/io/Serializable.html), even if you don’t anticipate the need for it.
 If you implement Serializable, always make sure (test) that all the class’ internal state is serialized correctly.

 #### Do this: